 TYPES OF FINANCIAL AID

-Your current award letter is sent to the student’s e-mail address and the e-mail address provided on the 2017-2018 FAFSA, if eligible, as well as to the address on file.
+The initial award letter for a school year is sent to the student’s university e-mail address and the e-mail address provided on the most recent FAFSA, if eligible, as well as to the address on file.
 Updates to the award letter are sent via the university email (with authorization) or to the student’s mailing address (without authorization).
-Any updates to enrollment, housing or Verification may adjust your current award.
+Any updates to enrollment, housing or verification may also adjust the award.
 As notification of additional assistance is received or any other adjustments, a new award letter will be sent out.
 This may result in multiple award letters during an academic year.

-A Federal Pell Grant is an award to help undergraduate students pay for their higher education, specifically his or her first bachelor’s degree.
-For many students, Pell Grants provide a foundation of financial aid to which aid from other federal and non-federal sources may be added.
+The Pell Grant is a federal grant to help undergraduate students pay for their higher education, specifically his or her first bachelor’s degree.
+For many students, the Pell Grant provides a foundation of financial aid to which aid from other federal and non-federal sources may be added.
 Unlike loans, grants do not have to be paid back.
-Federal Pell Grant eligibility is determined by completing the 2017-2018 Free Application for Federal Student Aid (FAFSA).
+Federal Pell Grant eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA).
 For the 2017-2018 academic year, the Pell Grant ranges from $596 – $5920.
 Here is some more information regarding the Federal Pell Grant.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-To receive an FSEOG, you must fill out the FAFSA so John Wesley University can determine how much financial need you have.
+To receive an FSEOG, the student must fill out the FAFSA so John Wesley University can determine how much financial need you have.
 Students who will receive Federal Pell Grants and have the most financial need will receive FSEOGs first and the grant will be awarded on a first-come, first-serve basis.
-The FSEOG does not need to be repaid, except under certain circumstances.
-The amount of the award is $500 for the year, half for the fall semester and half for the spring semester.
-The student must attend at least half-time and be pursuing their first Bachelor degree.
+The FSEOG does not need to be repaid, as it is a grant.
+The amount of the award at JWU is $500 for the year, half for the fall semester and half for the spring semester.
+The awarded student must attend at least half-time and be pursuing their first bachelor degree.
 Here is some more information regarding the FSEOG.

-Direct Loans are low-interest loans offered to students to assist them in paying for their post-high school education.
+Direct Stafford Loans are low-interest loans offered to students to assist them in paying for their post-high school education.
 The lender is the U.S. Department of Education, rather than a bank or other lending institution.
-Eligibility for this loan is determined by the FAFSA.
-A student must be enrolled at least half-time per semester to qualify for a Direct Loan.
+Eligibility for this loan is determined by completing the FAFSA.
+The student must be enrolled at least half-time per semester to qualify for a Direct Stafford Loan.
 Here is some more information regarding federal student loans, including limits, interest rates and origination fees.
 The student MUST complete both an Entrance Counseling and a Master Promissory Note to use a Direct Stafford Loan.
 These may be completed by logging onto www.StudentLoans.gov with the student’s FSA ID.

 Parent/Graduate PLUS Loan

-The maximum amount a parent or graduate student may apply to borrow is equal to the Cost of Attendance less any other financial aid for which the student has qualified.
+The maximum amount a parent or graduate student may apply to borrow is equal to the student’s financial aid budget less any other financial aid for which the student has qualified.
 This is called the “remaining unmet need.”
 Students must complete a FAFSA and the parent borrower / graduate student must qualify with the Department of Education (DOE).
 If parents are denied the PLUS loan, the undergraduate student may be eligible for additional Unsubsidized Direct Loan (please note that this counts towards your student’s lifetime Direct Loan limit).

 The PLUS Loan is a government loan offered to graduate students or parents of a dependent student to help subsidize to the cost of college.
 The loan is applied for online and is based on a credit check.
 If approved, the government will take an origination fee before disbursement. **This is a loan and is the parent’s/graduate student’s responsibility to repay, if borrowed.** Here is some more information regarding federal PLUS loans, , including limits, interest rates and origination fees.